-The relatively unconstrained areas of the Plan Lands largely comprise the more northern and lower lying areas of the Plan Lands that have a more gentle topography.
+The relatively unconstrained areas of the Plan Lands largely comprise the more northern and lower lying areas that have a more gentle topography.
 These lands are not traversed by significant utility lines.
 On the western side, they generally occur to the north of the watermains.
 On the eastern side, they largely occur to the north of Stocking Avenue with the exception of an area of land to the north-east of Stocking Wood.